 GMAM 3.0 estimates:

 De-smoothed returns – As previously described, infrequent valuation smooths private capital fund track records.
 GMAM 3.0 accounts for the inherent delay between a change in an asset’s value and when this change is reported to investors.
 Part of this process includes estimation of the assets desmoothed returns.
-Factor exposures – GMAM 3.0 leverages a framework of 14 factors that capture equity, fixed income, and alts exposures (full descriptions in the appendix).
+Factor exposures – GMAM 3.0 leverages a framework of 13 factors that capture equity, fixed income, and alts exposures..
 The model regresses the reported returns of assets against these 14 factors to estimate the sensitivity of an asset to the different factors, which enables users to see the driving forces behind the assets.

-Factor based returns – Using the computed factor exposures and the actual performance history of those factors, the model estimates
+Factor based returns – Using the computed factor exposures and the actual performance history of those factors, the model estimates the performance of the factor-based proxy portfolio in a historical period.

 Credible Intervals – As a probabilistic model, GMAM 3.0 estimates not only the most likely value of each parameter but also the parameter’s full probability distribution.

 Key Pillars of the Model